ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 # Grid'5000 platform

 Grid'5000 is a distributed platform, composed of multiple sites scattered all over France.
-To use Grid'5000, a user will log into a given site (e.g., Lyon, Grenoble, Toulouse, …) and reserve computing resources located in this site in order to deploy their experimentation (or reserve resources accross several sites to perform multi-sites experimentation).
+To use Grid'5000, a user will log into a given site (e.g., Luxembourg, Lyon, Grenoble, Toulouse, …) and reserve computing resources located in this site in order to deploy their experimentation (or reserve resources accross several sites to perform multi-sites experimentation).

 ![Grid'5000's distributed architecture](https://www.grid5000.fr/mediawiki/images/Grid5000_SSH_access.png)